apache/doris/docs/en/administrator-guide/variables.md

     `fe_host:fe_http:port/query`

-    It will display the most recent 100 queries which `is_report_success` is set to true.
+    It will display the most recent 100 queries which `enable_profile` is set to true.

 * `language`